apache/fury/docs/protocols/xlang_object_graph_spec.md

           not `final`.
         - 3 bits field name encoding will be set to meta string encoding flags when tag id is not set.
     - type id:
-        - For registered type-consistent classes, it will be the registered class id.
+        - For registered type-consistent classes, it will be the registered type id.
         - Otherwise it will be encoded as `OBJECT_ID` if it isn't `final` and `FINAL_OBJECT_ID` if it's `final`.
 The meta for such types is written separately instead of inlining here is to reduce meta space cost if object of this